candango/automatoes/README.md

 > 1. /acme/cert/<cert_id> is called, and we place keys like we use to do before
 > 1. we're done!

-* If you try to issue certificates for a domain sequence and an oder is pending or invalid, automatoes will ask you to run authorize before.
+* If you try to issue certificates for a domain sequence and an order is pending or invalid, automatoes will ask you to run authorize before.

 After authorizing a domain sequence you need run issue with the same domain